Andrey-01011988/Quote-page/README.md

 # Quote Project
-Django project for displaying random quotes from movies and books
+Django project for displaying random quotes from movies, books and other